Do I Really Need a Medicare Part D Drug Plan?

 Medicare Part D will have a premium that goes along with it, but even if you have cheap prescriptions or no medications at all, it can be a good idea to sign up during your enrollment period so that you don't face a penalty.

-Even if you don’t need a drug plan, we recommend buying the lowest premium option (some plans are as low as $7 per month).
+Even if you don't need a drug plan, we recommend buying the lowest premium option (some plans are as low as $7-10 per month in 2025).
 That way, you have some sort of drug coverage if need be, and you avoid the penalty.

 If you don't like the idea of adding Medicare Part D to your original Medicare plan, you do have the option of an MAPD plan, which is a Medicare Advantage plan that includes Medicare Part D coverage.